King George V School, Hong Kong: Students and the House System

-Form groups are formed vertically and horizontally.
-Year 7 has their own set of tutor groups, and then groups of around fifteen in the year group bands 8-9, 10-11, 12-13.

 Curriculum

-The curriculum adopted by KGV, as an international school, is significantly different from the system commonly practiced in Hong Kong.
+The curriculum adopted by KGV, as an international school, is different from the DSE examination system used in public schools.

 Middle School Curriculum

 The Middle School Curriculum is designed for Years 7 to 9.
-All subjects (Art, Drama, English, History, Information Technology, Mathematics, Music, Physical Education, Religious Studies, Geography, Science, and Design Technology) are compulsory, and students must learn Mandarin and a European language (French, German or Spanish).
+All subjects (Art, Drama, English, History, Information Technology, Mathematics, Music, Media, Physical Education, Religious Studies, Geography, Science, and Design Technology) are compulsory, and students must learn Mandarin and a European language (French, German or Spanish).
 In Year 9, students can choose to drop either language they are studying for Global Perspectives, or take double Chinese if the European language is dropped.
 A coherent skills based curriculum is being introduced in 2014.

 In Year 7, students are not put into academically levelled sets apart from Maths and Chinese classes because it is considered as a "transition" year, offering a wide variety of "inquiry" opportunities, transitioning from the "PYP" inquiry format learning to KGV's Middle School Curriculum.

 IGCSE

 In Years 10 and 11, all students follow a course leading to iGCSE (International General Certificate of Secondary Education) examinations in their chosen subjects.
 Some subjects are compulsory, but there is a choice to suit the aptitude and interest of students.
 All students are required to study the core subjects of English, Mathematics, Science (split into Biology, Chemistry and Physics as Single Award, Double Award and Triple Science), PE, and PSHE (Personal, Social and Health Education).
 Students must choose four further subjects by choosing one of the subjects from each of the boxes.
 Students cannot choose more than one Design & Technology subject, choose more than one European language, or study both Business and Economics.

-The boxes are designed to be balanced and to ensure that students can build on their strengths whilst keeping their options open for the future.